Banner

 If you hire a domestic worker to provide services in or around your home, you probably have a tax liability that you don’t know about – or one that you do know about but are ignoring.
 Either situation can come back to bite you.
 When the worker is your employee, your liability includes both withholding and paying payroll taxes as well as issuing a W-2 after the close of the year.

-Some families may be paying their household help via athird-party payment processor such as PayPal, Venmo, etc. Beginning for the 2023 tax year these payment processors must begin reporting those payments (on Form 1099-K) when the total for the year exceeds $600.
+Some families may be paying their household help via a third-party payment processor such as PayPal, Venmo, etc. These payment processors must begin reporting those payments (on Form 1099-K) when the total for the year exceeds $600 in 2025 (down from $5,000 in $2024)

 Not everyone who performs services in or around your home is classified as an employee.
 For instance, a plumber or electrician who makes repairs in your home will generally be a licensed contractor; the government does not classify contractors as employees.